Skip to Main Content

 The result of a search can look like this:

-3. Export: Export the search results as a .CSV document, or the citations to eg EndNote, or to Collabratec (online program of IEEE to collect references and become a member of a community.Set a free account)
+3. Select some results and Export the search results as a .CSV document, or the citations in a certain format to eg EndNote, or to Collabratec (online program of IEEE to collect references and become a member of a community.Set a free account) or to My Research Projects.

 4. Set Search Alerts: create a free login and create an alert for your search.